My Own Summer (Shove It): Reception and legacy

 "My Own Summer (Shove It)" has received consistent retrospective acclaim and is frequently cited as one of Deftones' most significant songs.
 (Note: Attributed to multiple references:) Sam Law of Kerrang! ranked it as the band's best song, describing it as their most effective and impactful statement, even if less complex than later material.
 Consequence's Jon Hadusek stated that the song "create[d] the intoxicating combination that would become the template for their sound going forward: heavy, sexy, poetic".
 It also appeared in other retrospective rankings, including fourth by Ian Cohen of Uproxx and seventh by Amy Sciarretto of Loudwire.
 "My Own Summer (Shove It)" has also become a staple of Deftones' live performances and is one of their most frequently played songs in concert.
 Gregory Adams of Revolver named it the fifth-best Deftones song to experience live and described the track's opening snare hit as a "Pavlovian trigger to multiple generations of metalheads", noting that it "absolutely crushes every damn time."
 Law wrote that the energy and anticipation surrounding the song's performance continues to resonate with audiences, calling it a "pulse-quickening, crowd-surging" moment.

 "My Own Summer (Shove It)" has been cited as one of the best nu metal songs.
 Hadusek noted that it "sounded like nothing else at the time," distinguishing itself within the nu metal landscape.
-Rolling Stone included it at number 80 in its list of "the 100 Greatest Heavy Metal Songs of All Time," stating that the song would "come to define the sound of nu metal for decades to come".
+Rolling Stone included it at No. 80 on its list of "the 100 Greatest Heavy Metal Songs of All Time," stating that the song would "come to define the sound of nu metal for decades to come".
 Annie Zaleski of Spin ranked it the third-best nu metal song, calling it a standout from Deftones' early work that contributed to an "indelible body of work".
 The track was also ranked in other top nu metal songs lists, including fifth by Mike Diver of Clash and 35th by Stephen Hill of Metal Hammer.

+In 2021, Eli Enis of Revolver included the song on his list of the "15 Greatest Album-Opening Songs in Metal".

 A version of the song was featured on the soundtrack of The Matrix.
 In 2023, the song was featured in episode 4 of The Idol.